thisisamardeep/portfolio/_posts/2025-09-07-pause-wait-mutex.md

 The pause_mutex also uses an atomic flag, but instead of yielding, it calls the _mm_pause() instruction inside its spin loop.
 This is a low-level
 CPU hint that improves performance on hyper-threaded processors by reducing power consumption and memory contention during busy-waiting.

+If you know that the wait time is quite less use the pause_mutex since it does not give away cpu time slice.

 Please see  the  spin mutex complete implementation [here](https://github.com/thisisamardeep/async_toolkit/blob/master/include/mutexes/spin-mutex.h)

 Please see  the  pause mutex complete implementation [here](https://github.com/thisisamardeep/async_toolkit/blob/master/include/mutexes/pause-mutex.h)